Code-Institute-Submissions/cumbrian-kayaking/README3.md

 ## Business Owners

-The busin capture leads.
-The business owners want to expand their business by attracting website visitors and converting them to customers  via a marketing funnel .
+The business owners want to capture leads.
+They want to use the website to expand their business by attracting website visitors and converting them to customers  via a marketing funnel .

  **To meet this goal
   users are invited to opt-in using:**